jhondrheydacudao/draco-daemon_v2/README.md

 The daemon runs as a background service, interfacing with the Hydra Panel for operational commands and status updates.
 It is not typically interacted with directly by end-users.

 ## Contributing
-Contributions to enhance the functionality or performance of the Hydra Daemon are encouraged.
+Contributions to enhance the functionality or performance of the Draco Daemon are encouraged.
 Please submit pull requests for any enhancements.

 ## License
 (c) 2024 MJ and contributors.
 This software is licensed under the MIT License.